-The style of mineralization at Rajapalot is predominately sulphidic and of a disseminated or replacement style, generally concentrated around fold hinges and brecciated rocks.
+The style of mineralization at Rajapalot is predominately sulphidic and of a disseminated or replacement style, generally concentrated adjacent to linear, or sub-linear near-vertical structures (faults and veins).
+Hydrothermal alteration precipitated gold and sulphide in reactive host rocks, typically those already sulphidic.
+Grade thickness variations occur, and the best intersections to date are those where foliated sulphides in fold hinges and brecciated rocks are present prior to the gold.
 Most of the mineralization at Rajapalot consists of sulphide (pyrrhotite>>pyrite), magnetite, biotite, muscovite and chlorite hydrothermal mineral assemblages hosted in predominately muscovite-biotite schists and grey albitites.
 Variations in gold-cobalt mineralization style occur, from an end member of sulphidic, potassic iron-rich rocks (K-Fe type, for example at Raja prospect) through to iron and magnesium-rich (Fe-Mg type) hydrothermally altered sulphidic rocks such as those at Palokas.
 Textures range from veined albitic granofels through fractured and brecciated to locally schistose.
 Veining and fracture fill minerals include pyrrhotite, magnetite and magnetite-pyrrhotite (+/- quartz).
-Local retrograde chlorite after biotite and vein-controlled chlorite+/- tourmaline and magnetite are also present.
+Local retrograde chlorite after biotite and vein-controlled chlorite+/tourmaline and magnetite are also present.
 Preliminary hand-held XRF analysis confirms the presence of associated scheelite and molybdenite, the former visible under UV light as tiny veinlets and disseminations.
 The iron-rich nature of the mineralized rocks is a common theme in either the oxide or sulphide form, with a variably sulphidic and chloritic overprint.
 The alteration is clearly post-metamorphic, reduced, and most likely driven by granitoid intrusions.
-Chlorite, hydrothermal muscovite and quartz are regarded as the lowest temperature silicate minerals with gold, cobaltite, linnaeite, cobalt pentlandite structurally controlled in apparent spatial association with fold hinges or quartz veins.
+Chlorite, hydrothermal muscovite and quartz are regarded as the lowest temperature silicate minerals with gold, cobaltite, linnaeite, cobalt pentlandite structurally controlled by sub-vertical, linear faults and shears in apparent spatial association with sulphidic fold hinges and planar sulphidic host rocks.
 Altered rocks enclosing the mineralized package contain locally abundant talc and tourmaline.